HubRise/website/content/apps/catalog-manager/en/connect-hubrise.md

 layout: documentation
 meta:
   title: Connect to HubRise | Catalog Manager | HubRise
-  description: Instructions on connecting Catalog Manager with HubRise to synchronise catalogs from your ePOS and other systems.
+  description: Instructions on connecting Catalog Manager with HubRise to synchronise catalogs from your EPOS and other systems.
 ---

 ---

 **IMPORTANT NOTE:** If you do not have a HubRise account yet, register on our [Signup Page](https://manager.hubrise.com/signup).
 It only takes a minute!
+For more information on HubRise, see our online Help section [Getting Started](/docs/get-started).

 ---

 You must connect Catalog Manager to your HubRise account before you can use it.
 To connect Catalog Manager to HubRise, follow these steps:

-1. Log in to your HubRise Account.
-To create a HubRise Account, visit the HubRise [HubRise Registration Page](https://manager.hubrise.com/signup?locale=en-GB) and follow instructions.
-For more information on HubRise, see [HubRise Getting Started](https://www.hubrise.com/docs/get-started).
+1. Log in to your [HubRise back office](https://manager.hubrise.com).
 1. Select **CONNECTIONS**, then **View available apps**.
 1. Click **Catalog Manager** from the list of apps.
 1. Select **Connect**.